 You can get more detail about a class by clicking the “+” button next to the “footnotes, class description, and other details”.
 This will expand the class detail “in-line”, meaning the rest of the classes under the target will move down, and the detail will fill in the blank space.
 Clicking on a professor’s name will open a new window with that person's faculty bio.

 Bidding CyclesShows you the overall bidding process status.
 Which parts are done, which are active and which are pending.

-Once the Registrar’s Office processes all CBI requests for a particular cycle, you will see in this space all requests that the CBI system has granted for that cycle and any previous cycles in that registration period.
-These will be the requests that the system attempts to load into Wolverine Access for you after all of the cycles of the CBI process are complete.
+Granted/Waitlisted RequestsAfter requests have been processed for each cycle, you will see in this space all requests that the CBI system has granted or waitlisted.
+If the status is "waitlist" and the class keeps an ordered waitlist (some don't) then your waitlist position will be listed.
+These will be the requests that the system attempts to load into Wolverine Access for you after both CBI cycles are complete.

 Current Request QueueYour current requests, listed in order of priority.

 If you have any problems or questions using CBI, please e-mail lawCBIAdmin@umich.edu.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home